uiua-lang/uiua/site/text/ga.md

 Rotating a square is cool, but we actually could have done this animation even more easily using just [complex]() numbers!
 However, geometric algebra's strength comes in its ability to work with more than 2 dimenions.
 In Uiua, multivectors may have up to 10 dimensions!

 To make this example more interesting, lets rotate a cube instead of a square!
-First, we'll modify the generation of our square points to add an extra dimensions using [repeat]().
+First, we'll modify the generation of our square points to add an extra dimension using [repeat]().
 The number of points has been reduced here so that the output doesn't look too long, but we'll increase it again later.

 ```uiua
 # Experimental!